 Beyond a “Yes” or “No” – Understanding the Mega-Issue Process

 Most often, though, a solid yes or no does the trick.
-For now, this is my reality, although I’ve been told the questions become more complicated to answer as children get older.
+For now, this is my reality.
+I’ve been told the clock is ticking and the questions become more complicated to answer as children get older.

-Fortunately, I know of a process that I can use to handle complicated decision-making when the time comes – we use it regularly with our clients at Tecker International.
+Fortunately, I am trained in a process that I can use to handle complicated decision-making when the time comes.
+We use it regularly with our clients.
 It is called the Mega-Issue Process and it is a time-tested framework for knowledge-based decision making.

 Depending on the problem, it can be a week-long to day-long journey through the process, or even as short as the length of a keynote session, but the key questions remain the same.

-You can even use it in a conversation with your teenager, although my colleagues have enjoyed mixed success with this.
+You can even use it in a conversation with your teenager!
+Although, admittedly, my colleagues have enjoyed mixed success with this.

 The Mega-Issue Process in a Nutshell